MarkWattsBoomi/DashboardComponents/README.md

 text - the summary text below the title image - the url of an image to show on the tile tooltip - mouse hover text

+#   PopupInfo

+Displays an icon button which when clicked pops up a modal dialog showing a Content value from Flow..

+Set the state to a Flow content field containing the message to show in popup box

+Set these attributes: -
+title - the title at top of popup closeButtonLabel - the text on the modal close button icon - the short name of a glyphicon to display on the page iconPointSize - the point size of the icon iconColour - the colour string for the icon e.g. "red", "#333333" or rgb(255,255,255) tooltip - mouse hover text